Parindra: Establishment and early years

 Over the course of 1936, Parindra held a series of public meetings to convey its aspirations to the people.
 By the end of the year, it had 3,425 members and 57 branches.
 At its first congress, held in Batavia from 15-18 May 1937, the party claimed to be neither cooperative nor non-cooperative, although its willingness to participate in the Volksraad meant it was in fact cooperative.
 It pledged to obtain as many seats as possible in the various councils.
 Two motions were passed, firstly the urge the government to improve the national shipping service and train Indonesians to be sailors, and secondly to set up as many party branches as possible.
-A second party congress, held in Bandung from 24-27 December 1938 elected Woerjaningrat as leader to replace Soetomo, who had recently died.
+A second party congress, held in Bandung from 24-27 December 1938 elected Woerjaningrat as leader to replace Soetomo, who had recently died in May 30th.
 The party also decided to allow members of the Peranakan ethnic group to join the party.
 It also passed motions calling for a reduction in unemployment, more spending on public works and a reduction in laborers' working hours.

 Youth wing and Nazi salute

-Parindra had a youth 'scout organization', Surya Wirawan, which used a version of Roman salute, similar to the Nazi salute, with the arm in a straight line.
+Parindra had a youth 'scout organization', Soerja Wirawan, which used a version of Roman salute, similar to the Nazi salute, with the arm in a straight line.
 As early as 1937, members began using this salute, which was called groot saluut, saluut terhormat or great salute.
 Newspaper articles from the period 1935-42 remarked on Parindra’s bizarre practice, but it was only officially banned in 1941, as colonial authorities became increasingly uneasy about the prospects of a Japanese invasion.
-In 1941, Mohammad Husni Thamrin died, five days after he was put under house arrest by the Dutch colonial authorities.
-As Jan Anne Jonkmann, president of the Volksraad from 1939 until 1942, put it in his memoirs: “Thamrin was buried like a prince.
+In 1941, Mohammad Husni Thamrin died, five days after he was put under house arrest by the Dutch colonial authorities after being suspected for supplying information to the Japanese.
+As Jan Anne Jonkman, president of the Volksraad from 1939 until 1942, put it in his memoirs: “Thamrin was buried like a prince.
 The interest and sympathy of the Indonesians were overwhelming.”
-During his burial ceremony, with a militaristic style, Soekardjo Wirjopranoto – an influential Parindrist, march through Surya Wirawan youths performing the salute.
+During his burial ceremony, with a militaristic style, Soekardjo Wirjopranoto – an influential Parindrist, march through Soerja Wirawan youths performing the salute, which is allegedly a name with Pro-Japanese tendencies.
 Although Parindra maintained that the party “did not adopt [the salute] out of a particular sympathy for Hitler and his Nazis.”